Next Steps in our Shared Commitment Toward a More Equitable Community

 Dear Wake Forest community,

-Categories: University Announcement
+Categories: Inside WFU, University Announcement

 Conversation with Corey D. B. Walker on African American Studies at Wake Forest

 The Intercultural Center invites the campus community to join “‘The Challenge of Blackness’: A Public Conversation on African American Studies at

 Corey D. B. Walker, professor of the humanities, literature and interdisciplinary studies, will lead this virtual iLab Lunch & Learn on Wednesday, Feb.
 3, from 12-1:30 p.m.
 The conversation will explore the intellectual project of African American Studies at Wake Forest University, with particular attention to the politics of knowledge, the idea(l) of the university and the question of the human.